Android Central Verdict

 The LG Wing, by its very nature, doesn't really have any direct competitors — nobody else is trying to make an Android phone with swively screen.
 So instead we're left looking for rivals in the broader dual-screen and sub-flagship Android phone space.

 If you don't care about having a second display at your fingertips, your $1000 can get you one of any number of great Android flagships.
 Our top two picks, the OnePlus 8 Pro and Samsung Galaxy S20 Plus, will both give you change from your thousand dollars.
 Both beat the LG Wing handily in just about every area, though of course, they're single-display smartphones.
+There's also a OnePlus 9 Pro that you can look forward to.

 You might also consider the Samsung Galaxy Z Fold 2 for a superior dual-screen experience, though it's almost double the price of the LG Wing.
 Its predecessor, the Galaxy Fold, can be found online for only slightly more than the Wing, but comes with its own set of compromises.
 The OG Fold lacks any kind of water or splash resistance and has a pretty claustrophobic outer display.